Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials: Abstract

 \section{Abstract}

-Quasi-periodic systems offer an appealing intermediate between long-range ordered and genuine disordered systems, with unusual critical properties.
+Quasiperiodic systems offer an appealing intermediate between long-range ordered and genuine disordered systems, with unusual critical properties.
 One-dimensional models that break the so-called self-dual symmetry usually display a mobility edge, similarly as truly disordered systems in dimension strictly higher than two.
-Here, we determine the critical localization properties of single particles in shallow, one-dimensional, quasi-periodic models, and relate them to the fractal character of the energy spectrum.
+Here, we determine the critical localization properties of single particles in shallow, one-dimensional, quasiperiodic models and relate them to the fractal character of the energy spectrum.
 On the one hand, we determine the mobility edge and show that it separates the localized and extended phases, with no intermediate phase.
 On the other hand, we determine the critical potential amplitude and find the universal critical exponent $\nu \simeq 1/3$.
-We also study the spectral Hausdorff dimension and show that it is non-universal but always smaller than unity, hence showing that the spectrum is point-like.
-Finally, applications to on-going studies of Anderson localization, Bose glass physics, and many-body localization in ultracold atoms are discussed.
+We also study the spectral Hausdorff dimension and show that it is nonuniversal but always smaller than unity, hence showing that the spectrum is nowhere dense.
+Finally, applications to ongoing studies of Anderson localization, Bose-glass physics, and many-body localization in ultracold atoms are discussed.